Bulletin #2701, Designing Your Landscape for Maine

 - Areas for snow removal, storage, and snowdrop: if you have a plow scraping across your landscape, don’t plant your prize roses in its path!

-- Hardiness zones: The USDA provides a complete zone map that will help you to determine what kinds of plants to select for your property.
+- Hardiness zones: The USDA provides a complete hardiness zone map that will help you to determine what kinds of plants to select for your property.
 Maine hardiness zones range from 6 to 3.
-(See Bulletin #2242, Plant Hardiness Zone Map of Maine)

 Sit down with the people who use your property the most (spouse, office mates, children, clients) and brainstorm current and future uses.
 Here are some questions you may wish to ask.

 - What kind of landscape do we want?
 Natural, or a garden style such as cottage, Zen, formal, heirloom, historic, specimen, or sculpture?